secure-vote/sv-parity-setup/README.md

 bash setup.sh | tee setup.log
 ```

+Note: `setup.sh` optionally takes two arguments:

+`bash setup.sh "<node-name>" "<network>"`

+If these are supplied zero user interaction should be necessary.

 ## Notes

 **This is specific to i3 nodes - look in for disk setup / partitioning / swap / etc**